Possibility results for graph clustering: A novel consistency axiom

-Several authors have since criticised Kleinberg's approach, particularly the Consistency axiom \citep{bendavid:2009,ackerman:2010,correa:2013}, and proposed alternative frameworks that circumvent the impossibility result.
-For instance, by restricting clustering functions to $k$-partitions, for a fixed $k$, the axioms can coexist \citep{zadeh:2012}; if we allow arbitrary parameters, Kleinberg's axioms are compatible when applied to a parametric family of a clustering algorithm, as discussed in \citep{correa:2013}; and, by replacing partitions by dendrograms as the output of a clustering function, the authors in \citep{carlsson:2010} show a possibility and uniqueness result satisfied by single-linkage hierarchical clustering.
+Several authors have since criticised Kleinberg's approach, particularly the Consistency axiom \cite{bendavid:2009,ackerman:2010,correa:2013}, and proposed alternative frameworks that circumvent the impossibility result.
+For instance, by restricting clustering functions to $k$-partitions, for a fixed $k$, the axioms can coexist \cite{zadeh:2012}; if we allow arbitrary parameters, Kleinberg's axioms are compatible when applied to a parametric family of a clustering algorithm, as discussed in \cite{correa:2013}; and, by replacing partitions by dendrograms as the output of a clustering function, the authors in \cite{carlsson:2010} show a possibility and uniqueness result satisfied by single-linkage hierarchical clustering.
 In all these cases, Kleinberg's impossibility is avoided by either restricting or extending the definition of clustering function.
-Other authors shift the axiomatic focus to clustering quality measures \citep{bendavid:2009,laarhoven:2014,yu:2014}, or cost functions \citep{karayiannis:1999,puzicha:2000}.
+Other authors shift the axiomatic focus to clustering quality measures \DIFaddbegin \textit{ \mbox{ \cite{bendavid:2009,laarhoven:2014,yu:2014,NORONHA2022108612}} }\DIFaddend, or cost functions \cite{karayiannis:1999,puzicha:2000}.

-In this article, we remain close to Kleinberg's original setting and directly address the problematic behaviour of the Consistency axiom instead, which we replace by a weaker condition that we call \emph{Monotonic Consistency}, where the rate of expansion, respectively contraction, of inter-, respectively intra-, cluster distances is not arbitrary, but globally controlled by an expansive function $\eta$ (Section \ref{sec:Expansive}).
+In this article, we remain close to Kleinberg's original setting and directly address the problematic behaviour of the Consistency axiom instead.
+Namely, we replace Kleinberg's Consistency by a weaker condition that we call \emph{Monotonic Consistency}, where the rate of expansion, respectively contraction, of inter-, respectively intra-, cluster distances is not arbitrary, but globally controlled by an expansive function $\eta$ (Section \ref{sec:Expansive}).
 In essence, $\eta$ controls the inter-cluster expansion, while its inverse $\eta^{-1}$ controls the intra-cluster contraction.
 As $\eta$ is a function on distances, not pairs of points, the control is global, with points at similar distances experiencing the same expansion or contraction.
-Without this global condition, we recover Outer or Inner Consistency, each incompatible with Scale Invariance and Richness \citep{ackerman:2010}.
+Without such global condition, we would recover Outer or Inner Consistency, each incompatible with Scale Invariance and Richness \cite{ackerman:2010}.